 If you’re a content creator, Mailchimp often feels like overkill—too many buttons, too few creator-specific features.
 Kit flips the script.
 It helps creators grow their email list, nurture subscribers, and sell digital products without being overwhelmed.

-What instantly stood out in the Mailchimp vs Kit debate during our hands-on time with Kit was how streamlined and creator-focused the entire experience felt.
+What instantly stood out during my hands-on time with Kit was how streamlined and creator-focused the entire experience felt.
 With built-in digital product delivery, RSS-to-email automation, and easy Stripe integration for paid newsletters or offerings, it removes the friction that creators often face on Mailchimp.

 At the end of the day, Kit proved to be a more solid alternative to turn an idea into a newsletter or digital product than Mailchimp.